• Skip to main content

 • kyou – 今日 (きょう) : a noun meaning ‘today’ in Japanese.
 This can also work as an adverb almost anywhere in a sentence.

-This is a typical usage of “mangetsu”.
-Japanese native speakers often use this example sentence on nights of a full moon.
-It’s worth knowing.
+This is a typical usage of mangetsu.
+Japanese native speakers often use this example sentence on the nights of the full moon.
+It’s worth knowing, I think.

 「mangetsu ga akaruku te kirei」 to kanojo ga it ta – 「満月が明るくて綺麗」と彼女が言った (「まんげつがあかるくてきれい」とかのじょがいった)